hannesdatta/course-dprep/content/docs/exam/_index.md

   - The practical part is open for two hours (exact timing tba).
 - Working on your exam: on a computer at the University (theoretical part, on campus), on your computer (practical part, take-home).
 - Submitting your exam: all questions (including file uploads) will be submitted via TestVision
-- Support during the practical exam: preferably WhatsApp [see support section of this website](/docs/course/support); Support only for "unforeseen" errors.
+- Support during the practical part of the exam: preferably WhatsApp [see support section of this website](/docs/course/support); Support only for "unforeseen" errors.
 No support will be given for technical issues that students *should* have solved during the course (e.g., installation of R or `make`, installing packages, running Python code in an automated workflow, etc.)

 ## Form

-- On-campus exam (theoretical part), and open book take-home exam (practical part; i.e., for this part, you can access any material you find helpful, including material you have stored on your computers, or that you find on the internet).
+- On-campus exam (theoretical part, closed book except selected course material that students can download on the instruction page of the exam), and open book take-home exam (practical part; i.e., for this part, you can access any material you find helpful, including material you have stored on your computers, or that you find on the internet).
-- several sections with subquestions (all open questions; both in written, or by means of code/file uploads)
+- Several sections with subquestions (all open questions; both in written, or by means of code/file uploads)
 - Some questions will be personalized (i.e., there is only one correct answer per student)

 {{< hint warning >}}

 - Communication with anybody about the exam content, during *and after* the take-home exam, is strictly prohibited.
-- Students must not copy-paste from websites, academic papers, or make use of ChatGPT (or similar AI-based tools) etc. when formulating answers to questions (unless otherwise instructed on the exam).
+- Students must not copy-paste from websites, academic papers.
+The use of ChatGPT or similar AI-based tools is only allowed if stated explicitly for selected questions on the pratical part of the exam.
-- Students must not mention their names or student numbers in submitted files, except when being explicitly asked to do so.
-This is to ensure the exam can be graded anonymously as much as possible.
+- Students must not mention their names or student numbers in any of the submitted files, except when being explicitly asked to do so.
+This is to ensure the exam can be graded anonymously.

 {{< /hint >}}